Menu Close

 Quentin Huys is Professor of Computational Psychiatry in the Division of Psychiatry and the Institute of Neurology at University College London.
 He is also the deputy director of the Max Planck UCL Centre for Computational Psychiatry and Ageing Research, and a consultant psychiatrist with Camden and Islington NHS Foundation Trust.
 Quentin did his undergraduate at Gonville and Caius College, Cambridge University, followed by a MB/PhD at UCL Medical School and the Gatsby Computational Neuroscience Unit with Peter Dayan.
 After postdoctoral research at the Center for Theoretical Neuroscience at Columbia University, he undertook his psychiatry residency at the Hospital of Psychiatry in Zurich and was as a senior research fellow at the Translational Neuromodeling Unit, which is part of both ETH Zürich and the University of Zürich.

-Dr. Roeland Heerema – Postdoctoral Researcher
+Dr. Roeland Heerema – Postdoctoral researcher

 Dr. Anahit Mkrtchian – Postdoctoral Researcher